(Opinion) Why Start A New AI / Digital Consultancy?

 Australians have a weird relationship with AI.
 In recent surveys we had the lowest level of confidence in the benefits of AI globally; 78% of us are concerned about AI negative outcomes, and only 30% think AI benefits outweigh the risks.

-At the same time, ChatGPT recently announced they are opening an Australian office, as our use of their platform is in the top 10 globally.
+At the same time, OpenAI recently announced they are opening an Australian office, as our use of their platform is in the top 10 globally.

-At the end of the day, Australians are using AI and digital tools more and more, and they are seeing the benefit from individual use cases, but with a steady drumbeat of negative messages over the years, there is some embedded reticence, which will take some time to work through.
+At the end of the day, Australians are using AI and digital tools more and more, and they are seeing the benefit by addressing personal needs.
+But with a steady drumbeat of negative messages over the years, there is some embedded reticence from business leaders, which will take some time to work through.

 I’m ready to do this